dimajix/flowman/docs/spec/target/drop.md

 ## Supported Execution Phases
 * `CREATE` - This will drop  the target relation or migrate it to the newest schema (if possible).
-* `VERIFY` - This will verify that the target relation does not exist any more
+* `VERIFY` - This will verify that the target relation does not exist anymore.
 * `DESTROY` - This will also drop the relation itself and all its content.

 Read more about [execution phases](../../concepts/lifecycle.md).